theodorebailey/CapstoneProjectVII/README.md

 You can download the files from Git - green code button

-You will likely have to install dependencies using: npm install, further instructions below
+You will likely have to install dependencies using: npm install in the command line whilst current directory of the project: "CapstoneProjectVII-main"

+Once all dependencies are downloadrd, use "npm start" to run the project.

 The project was made and is maintained by myself, but hopefully it is finished.